Keenan-Faure/Hugo-Genshin/content/character-list/GenImp-G-CA.md

 affiliation: Yuehai Pavilion
 artifact: "WanderersTroupe"
 weapon: "Amos"
+content: She is a half-qilin Adeptus under contract with the Geo Archon Morax and serves as the general secretary of the Liyue Qixing.
+type: Bow
+tags: ["1.2", "character", "liyue"]

 ---

-She is a half-qilin Adeptus under contract with the Geo Archon Morax and serves as the general secretary of the Liyue Qixing.